-The U.S. has long been plagued by a terrifying horde of invasive species, from killer bees to pythons.
-But the harmless-looking Asian carp is a troubling sign that the worst may be yet to come.
+The U.S. has long been plagued by a terrifying horde of invasive species, but Asian carp may be the worst.

 On top of it, there's still limited information about their impact, meaning alarming news about their effect could arrive in coming years.

-They have since been found in the waters of nearly half of all U.S. states and represent over 97 percent of the biomass in portions of the Illinois and Mississippi Rivers.
+They have since been found in the waters of nearly half of all the United States and represent over 97 percent of the biomass in portions of the Illinois and Mississippi Rivers.
 They are also advancing on the Great Lakes, and the effectiveness of the electric barriers that have been set up to halt them is debatable.

-There are no native fish large enough to eat adult carp themselves, and they are adept at avoiding predators when they are smaller.
+There are no native fish large enough to eat adult carp themselves, and they are adept at avoiding predators.

 They are also a direct nuisance to humans, with silver carp being known to leap out of the water when startled, often colliding with boaters and causing serious injuries or property damage.